isomerpages/moe-bukitviewsec/_our-curriculum/Co Curricular/Sexuality Education.md

 | Respectful Relationships & Safety  |  1<br>(60 mins) | *   Understand that the value of a person is not tied to one’s gender and not conforming to gender stereotypes does not negate one’s gender identity.  <br><br>*    Understand what gender stereotypes comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations.  <br><br>*   Know that imposing gender stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided.  | Term 1 Week 4  |
 |   |   |   |   |

-_\*CCE2021 Secondary 5 lessons will be implemented in 2023.
-Secondary 5 students in 2022 will use CCE2021 Secondary 4 Lesson 1, “Levelling the Ground” from the unit, “Respectful Relationship and Safety”._

 **_eTeens_ Programme:**